GLOBAL MARKETS-U.S. shares rebound, euro briefly dips below $1.35

 German Bund yields fell to near record lows as investors bought assets perceived as safe havens after Thursday’s crash, a potentially pivotal moment in the worst crisis between Russia and the West since the Cold War.

 Wall Street rose a day after the S&P 500 suffered its worst decline since April 10, while European shares underwent more selling after falling heavily on Thursday.
-They shed most of the day’s losses to close slightly lower in a late-day surge, and the S&P rallied 1 percent to recoup almost all its prior day’s losses.
+They shed most of the day’s losses to close slightly lower in a late-day surge, and the S&P rallied 1 percent to recoup most of its prior day losses.

 “It seems counterintuitive given the ruthlessness with which the market sold off yesterday, but in the broader context the markets are generating a lot of attractive themes,” said Peter Kenny, chief market strategist at Clearpool Group in New York, citing a growing U.S. economy and corporate earnings.